Paul Tappenden BA (Nottingham Trent), MSc (Sheffield), PhD (Sheffield)

 Fax: (+44) (0)114 222 0749

-I am a Reader in Health Economic Modelling within the Health Economics and Decision Science Section at ScHARR.
-I have over 12 years’ experience in designing, developing and critically appraising health economic models across a number of disease areas.
-Since joining ScHARR in 2000, I have been involved in a number of research studies for the National Institute for Health and Care Excellence (NICE), including modelling the cost-effectiveness of beta-interferon and glatiramer-acetate in the management of multiple sclerosis, modelling the cost-effectiveness of influenza prophylaxis and modelling the cost-effectiveness of technologies for the prevention, detection, treatment and follow-up of colorectal cancer.
-I have also undertaken modelling assessments for the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC), the Advisory Group for National Specialised Services (AGNSS), the Department of Health and NHS Cancer Screening Programmes, including an options appraisal of colorectal cancer screening programmes.
-In 2011, I completed a fellowship funded by the NIHR evaluating the role and value of developing health economic models of whole disease and treatment pathways (Whole Disease Modelling).
+I have over 17 years’ experience in designing, developing and critically appraising health economic models across a wide range of disease areas.
+Since joining ScHARR in 2000, I have been involved in the assessment of numerous health technologies for the National Institute for Health and Care Excellence (NICE), including beta-interferon and glatiramer-acetate for multiple sclerosis, anti-TNFs for ulcerative colitis, inhaled therapies for cystic fibrosis and TKIs for medullary thyroid cancer.
+I have also undertaken modelling assessments for the National Institute for Health Research (NIHR) Evaluation, Trials and Studies Coordinating Centre (NETSCC), the Advisory Group for National Specialised Services (AGNSS), the Department of Health and NHS Cancer Screening Programmes, including an options appraisal of colorectal cancer screening programmes.
+In 2011, I completed an NIHR-funded fellowship evaluating the role and value of health economic models of whole disease and treatment pathways (Whole Disease Modelling).

 My main research interests are:

 • Conceptual modelling

 • Whole disease modelling

 • I am module lead for HAR691 (Using evidence in the design and development of models)

 • I am an active PhD supervisor (3 current PhD students)

 Amongst others, I am currently working on the following projects:

 • Technology assessments to inform the NICE Technology Appraisal Programme (various)